Critical Appraisal of Research Paper

 Konow, F 2006, A critical appraisal of creativity techniques in the context of innovation, Grin Verlag.

-Kuntz, JL, Holley, S, Helms, CM, Cavanaugh, JE, Vande Berg, J, Herwaldt, LA. & Polgreen, PM 2008, ‘Use of a pandemic preparedness drill to increase rates of influenza vaccination among healthcare workers’, Infection Control & Hospital Epidemiology, vol. 29, no.2, pp. 111-115.
+Kuntz, JL, Holley, S, Helms, CM, Cavanaugh, JE, Vande Berg, J, Herwaldt, LA. & Polgreen, PM 2008, ‘Use of a pandemic preparedness drill to increase influenza vaccination rates among healthcare workers’, Infection Control & Hospital Epidemiology, vol. 29, no.2, pp. 111-115.

 Melnyk, B, Stillwell, S & Williamson, K 2006, ‘Evidence-based practice step by step: critical appraisal of the evidence: part I’, American Journal of Nursing, vol. 100, no. 7, pp.47-52.